Egypt: Man beheads compatriot in front of passers-by, wanders Ismailia streets

-Abu Dhabi: A man cut off the head of his compatriot in front of passers-by and wandered the streets screams of terror in Egypt’s northern city of Ismailia on Monday, local media reported.
+Abu Dhabi: A man cut off the head of his compatriot in front of passers-by and wandered the streets, amid screams of terror in Egypt’s northern city of Ismailia on Monday, local media reported.

-Immediately, the police imposed a security cordon at the crime scene and called witnesses, as authorities began investigating into the murder.
+Immediately, police imposed a security cordon at the crime scene and called in witnesses, starting a murder investigation.

 Videos of the crime were widely circulated on social media across Egypt.